abhiagarwal18/Insider-Trading-Database/historical data/README.md

-# Insider-Trading-Database
+# Historical Trading Database

-Python script to extract real-time csv from the NSE official website
+Python script to extract historical trading from the NSE official website

-1.)
-At first, in order to download the historical data, first remove all the csv files( starting from - "CF-Insider-Trading-equities-* though it is uneccessary).

-2.)
-After that, it iterates over the EQUITY_L file and extracts the symbol name and downloads data for all those companies.

-3.)If the file is empty, ignore it.
-Otherwise, add it to the list and finally concat them using pandas(sorting based on SYMBOL as of now).

-4.)
-File Insider.csv contains the historical data.
+## Requirements ##
+A virtual environment with the following packages installed :

+* pandas
+* os
+* selenium
+* shutil
+* glob
+* time

+## Usage ##

+* Enter the path to the directory (the same one having the python codes) for downloading the csv files
+* Download and unpack the chromedriver in the same directory and enter its path in the corresponding variable
+* run the "getHistoricalData.py" file using the command

+_python3 getHistoricalData.py_

+* the final csv file will be saved as "final_historical_data.csv"